Lommix/bevy_aseprite_ultra/README.md

-# Bevy Sprity
+# Bevy Aseprite Ultra

-The ultimate bevy Aseprite plugin.
+The ultimate bevy aseprite plugin.
 This plugin allows you to import aseprite files into bevy, with 100% unbreakable hot reloading.
-You can also import static sprites from an aseprite atlas using slices with functional pivot offsets!
+You can also import static sprites from an aseprite atlas type file using slices with functional pivot offsets!

 # Supported Aseprite Features